 The final day on the trail!
 Before you set off, be sure to fill up your water bottles – from here on, there are limited opportunities to refill them and the quality of water is dependent on the time of year.

-After leaving Mulligan Falls campground there’s about a 1km trek through a swampy section of trail lined with paperbarks and palm trees, with numerous small freshwater creek crossings before you exit onto the beach.
+After leaving Mulligan Falls Campground there’s about a 1km trek through a swampy section of trail lined with paperbarks and palm trees, with numerous small freshwater creek crossings before you exit onto the beach.
 Once you reach the beach, it’s an enjoyable and leisurely stroll south along the white sand until you arrive at George Point and the official end of the Thorsborne Trail.

-Essential Gear
+Thorsborne Trail Essential Gear

 • Hiking backpack